 The recommended dosage of this drug has not been established for treating any specific disease or condition.
 Consult with a doctor for the appropriate indication and dosage.

 What is the dose of ashitaba for a child?

-This supplement is not recommended for use in children and the recommended dose has not been established.
-Consult with a doctor or pharmacist for alternatives and more information.
+Health experts do not recommend ashitaba for use in children, as the recommended dose has yet to be established.
+Consult a doctor or pharmacist for alternatives.

 How is ashitaba available?

 This supplement is available in the following dosage forms:

 What should I do in case of an emergency or overdose?

 In case of an emergency or an overdose, call your local emergency services or go to your nearest emergency room.